entur/ukur/README.md

  ```
 After successfull creation of the new subscription, Ukur responds with the same object with
 the id-attribute set.
 This id can be used to remove the subscription by issuing a http **delete**
 to https://{BASE_URL}/subscription/{subscriptionId}.
-Update is not supported: delete and add instead.
+Update is supported: just post a subscription with
+the proper id and desired new state to https://{BASE_URL}/subscription/.

 Type is used to specify if ALL messages should be pushed, or just ET or SX.
 (Legal values are
 ALL, SX and ET - ALL is used if none is specified.)